-&lt;sup>136 See Regulation 20(u) of the Rulebook.

-"forms part" of such SFCA and TTCA.
+Based on the foregoing, it is our view that Regulation 20(s) constitutes a TTCA, and the Default Provisions are an "arrangement" that "forms part" of such TTCA.
 Accordingly, the Default Provisions benefit from the protections set out below against the ordinary UK law of insolvency.
+In relation to the Deed of Charge constituting an SFCA see the England and Wales Memorandum.